qdm12/PersonalWebsite/markdown/readme.md

 ***

 ## Fun facts
-- I ascented the Kilimanjaro mountain in Tanzania at the age of 12
+- I climbed the Kilimanjaro mountain in Tanzania at the age of 12

 ![Kilimanjaro picture](../images/hotel_scotland.jpeg)
-- I had a summer job as a waiter and groom in a hotel in Scotland, Pebble
+- I had a summer job as a waiter and cleaner in a hotel in Scotland, Pebble

 ![Scotland hotel picture](../images/raspberrypi.jpeg)
 - All my grades are accessible in that [**formatted spreadsheet**](https://docs.google.com/spreadsheets/d/1udRYqsP2acNWp2wQk6SEaNb65T-0Gl_vL5lXWiQSeGQ/edit?usp=sharing)